PrakharChaturvedi/Obsidian/SIH - Schedule.md

 	- 10:00 pm - Coffee, Ice Tea dispenser starts.
 	- **END of DAY 1 SIH**
 - **Tuesday, September 10th 2024**
+	- 8:30 am - Breakfast (To be provided by college)
 	- 10:30 am - Hackathon Ends with PPT and code submission (GitHub with photos).
 	- 10:30 am - Break for Participants.
 	- 2:00 pm -  Presentations in auditorium to be rated by panel of judges.